monadli/ftl/README.md

 When a module is imported by another module, the already imported elements by that module are not automatically/implicitly get imported.
 In other words, any elements of a module have to be explicitly imported anywhere it is needed.

 ### Indentations
 With functional tuples and mapping operator, a complex algorithm may be expressed in a long statement spanning across many lines, which may be hard to read.
 Because of this, we adopt a very special form of indentation.
-All statements start from a new line without any leading space, and a statement may span many lines with each continuation line at least one leading space or tab.
+All statements start from a new line without any leading space, and a statement may span many lines with each continuation line with at least one leading space or tab.
 You have freedom of choosing any number of space or tab characters for indentation.
 ## Language Elements
 ### Key Words
 1. `import ... [as]` - for importing other modules;